aiven/aiven-docs/docs/products/clickhouse/howto/data-service-integration.md

 ## View data service integrations

 1. Log in to the [Aiven Console](https://console.aiven.io/).
-1. On the **Services** page, select an Aiven for ClickHouse service you want to check integrations for.
+1. On the **Services** page, select an Aiven for ClickHouse service to check integrations for.
 1. On the **Overview** page of your service, find the **Data service integration** section and discover your integrations grouped according to service types.